Comment on page

 Multi Target Lidar-Camera Calibration

-Select Target based calibration
+Select Target approach

 Intrinsic parameters for the camera are to be added here.
 Users have three options.